Organ of the Basilica of St. Martin (Weingarten): 1737-1750 rebuilt by Gabler

 Also noteworthy is the high number of foundations stops, including many of the string family.
 Gabler took on a South German Baroque style of organ building (an existing trend) and expanded it into something monumental.

 Also worth mentioning is the abundant range of stops which include: Cuculus (cuckoo), Rossignol (nightingale song), timpani, two chimes and the 49-rank mixture "La Force" ("The Power"), although only played by the lowest C in the pedal.
 La Force was used to signal the beginning of the celebration.
 While the manual carillon is built into the console, the shell-bells for the pedal are artistically arranged into grape bunches, an appropriate connotation with the monastic name of the Basilica (Weingarten).

 The organ is both pure and technically crafted, an absolute masterpiece.
 The free-standing console, one of the earliest of its kind ever, abounds with intricate inlays and has adorned stop knobs made of solid ivory.
 The extremely expensive routing of mechanical key and stop action is unmatched, but consequently is hard to play: the keys must be pressed hard to sound the organ due to all the long, heavy mechanisms that must be moved every time a key is pressed.

 However Gabler failed at several points of perfecting his ultimately complex concept: the Kronwerk, suspended high up under the vault, was never adequately supplied with wind and was therefore realized only with a greatly reduced disposition.
 Similarly, Gabler obviously failed in the production of a 32' Bombarde, which was converted by him to a second 16' reed.

-The "Vox Humana" legend

-There are several legends about the organ, of which the "Vox Humana" saga is probably the most famous:

-Gabler had worked for years to imitate the human voice.
-But despite all efforts failed in all his attempts.
-He worked on various types of wood and metal mixtures, but without the desired success.
-Then the devil whispered in his ear one night that he would help him if he will bequeath his soul.
-Gabler agreed and snuck out of the basilica on a stormy night to the agreed place.
-The devil appeared and Gabler signed his soul to the devil with his blood and got a piece of metal that he should use to cast pipe.

-The pipe was cast as the vox humana and actually sounded as a human voice, but his luck did not last long.
-The monks in their singing were so confused that they could no longer follow the services with prayer.
-The abbot got Gabler to come and confess to the crime.
-It was decided that Gabler should be burned along with the devil's stop, but before that he should make a worthy replacement.
-At this Gabler succeeded so well that the abbot graciously pardoned his life.